What is Ménière’s Disease?

 This herb is often used to boost blood circulation to the brain and extremities.
 But it may help relieve the symptoms of vertigo too.

-One study suggests ginkgo extract performs better than placebo, with 47 per cent of people taking ginkgo recovering from vertigo symptoms after three months compared with just 18 per cent in the placebo group (i).
-Researchers elsewhere claim ginkgo extract is as least as effective as a frequently prescribed anti-vertigo drug called betahistine (ii).
+One study suggests ginkgo extract performs better than placebo, with 47 per cent of people taking ginkgo recovering from vertigo symptoms after three months compared with just 18 per cent in the placebo group (viii).
+Researchers elsewhere claim ginkgo extract is as least as effective as the frequently prescribed anti-vertigo drug betahistine (ix).

-Many natural therapy practitioners also recommend ginkgo for tinnitus, with some studies suggesting it may help (iii).
+Many natural therapy practitioners also recommend ginkgo for tinnitus, with some studies suggesting it may help (x).

 Ask your GP for advice before taking a ginkgo supplement if you’re taking any blood-thinning medication, such as aspirin or warfarin.

-One small-scale study also found that powdered ginger root reduced induced vertigo significantly better than placebo (vi).
+One small-scale study also found that powdered ginger root reduced induced vertigo significantly better than placebo (xiii).
 Ginger is also recommended by some natural therapy practitioners to combat tinnitus.

 Riebenfeld.
 D, Borzone.
 L. Randomized double-blind study comparing ginger (Zintona?) and dimenhydrinate in motion sickness.
 Healthnotes Rev. 1999;6:98-101.